 Stored potatoes should be cooled to the desired temperature gradually by decreasing temperatures about 5°F per week.
 Storing potatoes below 30°F results in chilling injury and rot.

 Cool, humid ventilation is crucial for potatoes in bins versus air-cooled storage rooms.
 Poor ventilation results in shrinkage, sprouting, and decay.

 Too much air?ow or too little humidity may cause weight loss.
 Potatoes are usually packed into perforated plastic bags to promote air circulation while retaining moisture; they can also be packed in ventilated cardboard boxes.

-References: Agricultural Marketing Resource Center, Purdue Extension, University of Illinois Extension, University of Minnesota Extension.
+References: Purdue University Extension, UC Davis Postharvest Technology Center, University of Illinois Extension, University of Minnesota Extension, University of Wisconsin-Madison.